aescobarr/nhc-georef/README.md

 * Create a workspace to store the created layers
 * Publish a few layers from the PostgreSQL database

 Right now this must be done manually, but we are working on scripts to automate all this via scripts that interact with the GeoServer RESTFul API.
-Stay tuned!

 ### Installing